Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 On the custom template, you can add elements like a floating button, a floating banner, or anything aimed at boosting the conversion.

-Divi is an example of themes that comes with theme builder feature.
+Divi is an example of themes that comes with a theme builder feature.

-Divi offers a built-in page builder to make it easier for you to create custom templates.
+Divi offers a built-in page builder feature to make it easier for you to create custom templates.

 You can also use the page builder to create the core pages on your blog.
 Such as homepage, about page and contact page.